kvjmistry/NueXSec/README.md

 Also, the default running condition is to use the full selection and produce many many plots - use `--slim` to run more quickly and simply see the cut's performances.

 The output of the selection will be in the files directory.
 We make 1 file for each type (mc/dirt/ext/data).
-To make the full plots we combine these files with `hadd out_file_run1.root *run1*`.
+To make the full plots we combine these files with `hadd merged_file_run1.root *run1*`.
 We can then run the histogram maker:
-`./nuexsec --run 1 --hist <merged_file.root>`
+`./nuexsec --run 1 --hist <merged_file_runX.root>`

 I will try to make some scripts to make the merging more seamless once the selection is in less of a chaotic state.

+With the merged file, we can make the plots with:

+`./nuexsec --run <1/3b> --hist <merged_file_runX.root>`

+This will create a plots folder with all the histograms.

 ## Other Modules